EndPointCorp/end-point-blog/2011/09/29/rails-31-upgrading-simple-app-part-2.html.md

 }
 ```

-Read more about other great Sass features like Mixins, Selector Inheritance, Functions, and Operations [here](http://sass-lang.com/).
+Read more about other great Sass features like Mixins, Selector Inheritance, Functions, and Operations [here](https://sass-lang.com/).

 ### Conclusion

 Closing thoughts:

 - I spent equal time on asset pipeline updates and non-asset pipeline updates described in [the previous article](/blog/2011/09/21/rails-31-upgrading-simple-app-part-1).
 A coworker commented that he was surprised it took so long to work through the upgrade.
 The upgrade to Rails 3.1 is not trivial, but there are plenty of great resources out there.
 I found the [Rails Guides](http://guides.rubyonrails.org/index.html) to be particularly helpful.
-- I did not leverage [CoffeeScript](http://jashkenas.github.com/coffee-script/), which is a meta language that compiles into JavaScript much like how scss compiles into css.
-I don't have experience working with CoffeeScript and I didn't feel like this was the project to start learning it.
+- I did not leverage [CoffeeScript](https://coffeescript.org/), which is a meta language that compiles into JavaScript much like how scss compiles into css.
+I don’t have experience working with CoffeeScript and I didn’t feel like this was the project to start learning it.
 - I did not reorganize any image assets.
-However, I've done this in another Rails 3.1 application and have found it to be relatively painless.
+However, I’ve done this in another Rails 3.1 application and have found it to be relatively painless.